FoundDream/audiary/README.md

 # 🎶 Audiray

 A modern music collection website that organizes music files in album mode.
-It features a modern interface design, dynamic background colors, real-time lyrics display, and smooth animation effects.
+It features a modern interface design, dynamic background colors, real-time lyrics display, and smooth animation effects.\

+> [!NOTE]
+>
+> **🚀 v1.0 Coming Soon!** I will bring many awesome new features:
+>
+> - 🎨 **AI Dynamic Cover** - Use AI to generate dynamic cover images
+> - 🎵 **Lyrics Card Generator** - Generate beautiful lyrics cards
+> - ❤️ **Easy Music Library** - Build your own music library in one step
+>
+> I will release the v1.0 version in the next few days, stay tuned!

 ## 🚀 quick start